A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 The veterans home offers care ranging from assisted living to skilled nursing care.
 To apply, a veteran must have an honorable discharge and be a Maryland resident.

-The VA provides three levels of per diem to help offset the cost of care.
 Maryland disabled veteran benefits also extend to Charlotte Hall Veterans Home, as veterans who reside in Charlotte Hall with a service-connected disability rating of 70 percent or more are completely covered by the VA.

-Learn more about applying to Charlotte Hall Veterans Home for you and your loved ones here.
+Learn more about applying to Charlotte Hall Veterans Home for you and your loved ones here

 Veteran Health Care in Maryland